-Continue with 1:1 Numeracy intervention for identified PP/Disadvantaged students.
-A new method of delivery created using software and bespoke workbooks.
-Review of new resources and intervention delivery has been completed.
+Continue with 1:1 Nume intervention for identifie PP/Disadvantaged stude A new method of deliver using software and bespoworkbooks.
+Review of neand intervention delivery completed. ents. y created oke ew resources To continue to raise the Numeracy levels of PP/Disadvantaged students. students.
 Many PP/Disadvantaged students arrive in Year 7 with lower numeracy levels.
-There are currently 117 students in Year 7 who are PP/Disadvantaged students which equates to 35% of the year group.
-Of these 117 PP/Disadvantaged students, 32 of them (27%) have KS2 Maths scores of below 100.
 For these students this could remain a barrier to progress throughout KS3 - KS4.
 CA to oversee the deployment of the Numeracy HLTA to support targeted PP/Disadvantaged students with 1:1 Numeracy intervention.
-CA January 2019.
+CA January 2021.
 Review of 2019/2020 Numeracy intervention September 2020 prior to 2020/2021 Pupil Premium Strategy and Self-Evaluation.
-Total budgeted cost £13500 May be slightly higher/lower su bject to finalised staffing costs.
-Continue with 1:1 and group work with identified PP EAL students.
-Continue to develop and embed EAL teaching strategies.
-Group strategies to support EAL students created for teaching staff and linked to their class lists.
-To support PP students with EAL.
+Review pending - COVID 19 Total budgeted cost £13500 May be slightly higher/lower subject to finalised staffing costs.
+Continue with 1:1 and gr with identified PP EAL st Continue to develop and teaching strategies.
+Group strategies to supp students created for teac and linked to their class li embed EAL ort EAL ching staff To support PP students with EAL.
 PP/Disadvantaged EAL students have lower levels of English comprehension.
 This remains a barrier to answering GCSE questions in Year 11.
-EAL Co-ordinator has been appointed.
+EAL Co-ordinator in place.
 Oversee individual and 'whole class' support in place for EAL students.
-CA JS January 2020.
+CA JS January 2021.
 Review of 2019/2020 EAL intervention September 2020 prior to 2020/2021 Pupil Premium Strategy and Self- Evaluation.
-Total budgeted cost £3000 May be e slightly higher/lower subj ect to finalised staffing costs.
+Review pending - COVID 19 Total budgeted cost £3000 May be slightly higher/lower s ubject to finalised staffing costs.

-Continue to further de evelop the role To strengthen the To ensure that all Directors of Key Stages and CWA January 2020. of the Heads of Year, ' Year Managers leadership of the Year PP/Disadvantaged students in Director of Student Progress DJM Review of 2019/2020 Pastoral and other key staff in relation to Teams.
-To ensure Years 7 - 11 have extra support oversee the work of the Heads of NSH Support of Pupil Premium PP/Disadvantaged stu udents through robust monitoring of in place where it is required and Year in relation to this. students September 2020 prior the tracking of and int tervention with the Year Teams' Heads of Year monitor that to 2020/2021 Pupil Premium their cohort. support of support.
+Continue to further develop the role To strengthen the To ensure that all Directors of Key Stages and CWA January 2021. of the Heads of Year, Year Managers leadership of the Year PP/Disadvantaged students in Director of Student Progress DJM Review of 2019/2020 Pastoral and other key staff in relation to Teams.
+To ensure Years 7 - 11 have extra support oversee the work of the Heads of NSH Support of Pupil Premium PP/Disadvantaged students through robust monitoring of in place where it is required and Year in relation to this. students September 2020 prior the tracking of and intervention with the Year Teams' Heads of Year monitor that to 2020/2021 Pupil Premium their cohort. support of support.
 Strategy and Self-Evaluation.
-Implementation of a 'I Head of Year' PP/Disadvantaged Handbook with specif fic reference to students.
-To improve Ofsted 2013: "Where schools the support of PP/Dis advantaged focused support for targeted the funding well, they students.
-Implementa ation of the PP/Disadvantaged considered a range of barriers Leadership of the Yea r Group students. to pupils' learning, including Calendar identifying k key events and Raise the profile of attendance, behaviour, family tasks for the Year Tea ams to individual PP students, circumstances and resources to undertake with specif fic reference to including their support learning at home or at the support of PP/Dis advantaged strengths and school" students and their Par rents/Carers. weaknesses, barriers Ensure that all Year 1 1 PP students to learning and needs are part of the Asserti ive Mentoring and put plans in place, initiative. where appropriate, to Heads of Year and Year ar Managers overcome them. work closely with dep partments to ensure PP students se elected for intervention sessions have high rates of attendance.
-Timely identification of of all Year group cohorts for interventi on and support, based upon intake dat ta, start of year data and ongoing nerf formance data Total budgeted cost £81677 May be e slightly higher/lower sub ject to finalised staffing costs.
+Implementation of a 'Head of Year' PP/Disadvantaged Review pending - COVID 19 Handbook with specific reference to students.
+To improve Ofsted 2013: "Where schools the support of PP/Disadvantaged focused support for targeted the funding well, they students.
+Implementation of the PP/Disadvantaged considered a range of barriers Leadership of the Year Group students. to pupils' learning, including Calendar identifying key events and Raise the profile of attendance, behaviour, family tasks for the Year Teams to individual PP students, circumstances and resources to undertake with specific reference to including their support learning at home or at the support of PP/Disadvantaged strengths and school" students and their Parents/Carers. weaknesses, barriers Ensure that all Year 11 PP students to learning and needs are part of the Assertive Mentoring and put plans in place, initiative. where appropriate, to Heads of Year and Year Managers overcome them. work closely with departments to ensure PP students selected for intervention sessions have high rates of attendance.
+Timely identification of all Year group cohorts for intervention and support, based upon intake data, start of year data and ongoing performance data at each key in.
+Extra Year Manager capacity in Year 10, which has the highest proportion of PP students.
+Extra Year Manager capacity in Year 8 one day per week.
+10